From Hammocks to Bivy Sacks: The Ultralight Sleep System Debate

 • Stealth camping friendly: Low profile = less visible.
 Perfect for van lifers doing dispersed camping or low-impact backcountry travelers.

-US Army ACU Bivy Cover Digital Waterproof Goretex Sleeping Bag Cover UCP
+GOOD - US Army ACU Bivy Cover Digital Waterproof Goretex Sleeping Bag Cover UCP

 eBay